-At the time of this writing, I’ve had more than 1000 articles published around the world and I attribute a significant part of this success with my ability to write good query letters.
+At the time of this writing, I’ve had more than 1000 articles published around the world.
+I attribute a significant part of this success with my ability to write good query letters.
 Without good -- or great -- query letters, editors simply delete your query and move on.

 I’ve never met most of the editors who have published my articles, although I go out of my way to get to know them when I can.
-Point is, they didn’t know me when they decided to purchase my articles.
+The point is, they didn’t know me when they decided to purchase my articles.
 So it was my query letters, and the story ideas described, that sold the article.

 My eBook, The Complete Guide to Query Letters for Travel Writers tells you everything you need to know about writing a query letter.
 It includes twenty query letters in different genres and for different markets that I have used to successfully sell my travel stories.
 There's a 1-2 page introduction for each letter so that you will understand what made each of those queries successful.